Kevin-free/online-resume/content/en/authors/admin/_index.md

 email: "kevintao@ifree.love"
 ---

-Wentao Xiong is a professional developer who focuses on AI and game now.
-He has strong knowledge of back-end, front-end, database and network programming.
-With these skills, he has participated in the development of many websites, game applications and infrastructure.
-He records his learning about technology and life on his personal [Blog](https://ifree.love).
-He likes to open source his personal projects on [GitHub](https://github.com/Kevin-free).
-He enjoys learning about programming and putting it into practice.
+Wentao Xiong is a professional software engineer with 10 years of development experience, specializing in game and AI software development.
+He works extensively with LLMs (OpenAI, Claude, DeepSeek) and has built multiple production-grade AI projects.
+He records his learning about technology and life on his personal [Blog](https://kevintao1024.com).
+He enjoys programming and open-sources his personal projects on [GitHub](https://github.com/Kevin-free).
+He embraces the philosophy of "learn and grow," continuously exploring new technical frontiers.

-Wentao Xiong is also a sports enthusiasts, good at table tennis, has served as the vice president of the school table tennis association, and led the team to participate in the national college competition.
+Wentao Xiong is also a sports enthusiast, good at table tennis, has served as the vice president of the school table tennis association, and led the team to participate in the national college competition.
 He still insists on exercising at least 4 days a week.
-He not only exercises a healthy body, but also builds a strong heart.
+He not only has a healthy body, but also has a strong heart.

-Now, he is an Indie Developer as a Full-Stack Engineer.
+Now an indie developer, he runs multiple profitable products including [AI Build](https://aibuild.dev), [NanoBananaPro](https://nanobananapro.photo), and [useClawdbot](https://beta.useclawdbot.app), while contributing to well-known open source projects [RealChar](https://github.com/Shaunwei/RealChar) (6.2K ★) and [AI-Town](https://github.com/a16z-infra/ai-town) (9.6K ★).

-Click [Here](https://buy.stripe.com/6oE9BFdyIcUP74IbIL) to get his PDF resume and personal information such as phone.
+Want to cooperate with him?
+Click [Here](https://buy.stripe.com/6oE9BFdyIcUP74IbIL) to get his detailed PDF resume.
 Pay once, update forever!